Michigan Technological University

 General

-• Reporters are usually on a deadline, so call back right away.
+• Reporters are usually on a deadline, so call them back right away.

-• Don’t be afraid to ask for sample interview questions.
+• Don’t be afraid to ask to see the interview questions in advance.

 • Gather facts, figures, and anecdotes to support your points.